 • Follow up regularly.

-Then, be sure to keep track of who opens and takes action on your emails, monitoring data such as conversion and abandonment rates, in order to gauge the success or failure of your campaign.
+Track who opens and takes action on your emails, monitoring data such as conversion and abandonment rates, in order to gauge the success or failure of your campaign.
 This will allow you to send more effective email fundraising and marketing materials in the future.

-Social Media
+Social media

 2. Craft the right message.